matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-04-day_046_social_engineering_toolkit.md

 <br>
 2 .
 My Setup
 <br>
 3 .
-What is Social-Engineer Toolkit?
+What is Social-Engineering Toolkit?
 <br>
 4 .
-Why use Social-Engineer Toolkit?
+Why use Social-Engineering Toolkit?
 <br>
 5 .
-How to use Social-Engineer Toolkit?
+How to use Social-Engineering Toolkit?
 <br>
 6 .
 Summary

 ---

-## This post is designed to introduce you to the tool Social-Engineer Toolkit (SET).
+## This post is designed to introduce you to the tool Social-Engineering Toolkit (SET).

-# <span style="color:red">***Disclaimer***</span>: **Please only use Social-Engineer Toolkit for professional and educational reasons.
+# <span style="color:red">***Disclaimer***</span>: **Please only use Social-Engineering Toolkit for professional and educational reasons.
 Do not use this tool for nefarious or malicious reasons.**

 ---